-Tony And Emmy Award Winning Actor Ron Liebman Dies At 82
+Tony And Emmy Award Winning Actor Ron Leibman Dies At 82

 His Tony Award came in 1993 for his portrayal of the infamous lawyer Roy Cohn in Tony Kushner's Angels in America, a play about the AIDS crisis in the 1980s.

-Liebman also starred in movies such as Slaughterhouse-Five and Where's Poppa?
+Leibman also starred in movies such as Slaughterhouse-Five and Where's Poppa?